Neurogenetics Curriculum

 • Nusinersen (Spinraza): antisense oligonucleotide administered intrathecally; modifies SMN2 splicing to include exon 7, increasing full-length SMN; approved 2016; first disease-modifying SMA therapy

-• Onasemnogene abeparvovec (Zolgensma): AAV9-SMN1 gene replacement; single IV infusion; approved 2019 for children <2 years (US); most effective when given presymptomatically via newborn screening; also approved intrathecally for older/heavier patients in some countries.
+• Onasemnogene abeparvovec (Zolgensma): AAV9-SMN1 gene replacement; single IV infusion; approved 2019 for children <2 years (US); most effective when given presymptomatically via newborn screening; intrathecal formulation (OAV101 IT) is in late-phase trials for older/heavier patients but not yet approved.
 For detailed coverage of gene therapy and ASO mechanisms, see the [[therapies|Gene and Molecular Therapies]] module

 04Congenital Myopathies and Muscular Dystrophies